MahOlfati/Depression-Prediction/README.md

 Run Sleep_predictor.m file for prediction based on behavioral measures.
 This code is applicable for small number of features (which does not require feature selection).

 Run GMV_predictor.m file for prediction based on neuroimage and combination of nuroimage and behavioral measures.
-This code is suitable for large number of features (since selects the number of features automatically).
+This code is suitable for large number of features, as selects the number of features automatically.

 Run Replication_Prediction.m file for out of cohort prediction.